jokerjoker10/uselessunit/Readme.md

 docker-compose build
 docker-compose up
 ```
+The default port of the container is 8501.
+If you want to change that just modify the docker-compose.yml.

 # Development
 To host it localy you need to install node and the ionic cli after that you need to pull the repo and host the local development server: